lrajca/pwsh-prtg/README.md

 # pwsh-prtg
-Automatically add devices into PRTG with a CSV file File requires a "Devices" (Device Name) and "IP" column
+Automatically add devices into PRTG with a CSV file.

+File requires a "Devices" (Device Name) and "IP" column.